pts1667/ControllerAI/README.md

 ## Complete Match Lifecycle (Python Example)

-This example shows how to wait for the match to initialize, choose a start position within your box, and run a synchronous game loop.
+This example shows how to wait for the match to initialize, read startup metadata, choose a start position within your box, and run a synchronous game loop.

 ```python
 import requests